-The monsters seen around Iceland can be divided into 4 main monster categories - the Shore Laddie, the Sea Man, the Shell Monster and the Sea Horse.
+The monsters seen around Iceland can be divided into 4 main monster categories - the Shore Laddie, the Sea Man, the Shell Monster, and the Sea Horse.
 What makes Arnarfjörður fjord stand out is that all of these monsters have been seen here in this fjord!
-And many other extremely large monsters and other smaller.
+And many other extremely large monsters and smaller ones.

 So this beautiful, tranquil fjord in the Westfjords stands out as being the Sea Monster Fjord in Iceland.
 I shot this short video in Arnarfjörður during one of my visits to the Westfjords, just to show you how beautiful it is: